kartik-avula/Data_Science/Week1/Course_notes.md

 * A common attribute to all these objects is comment.
 Accessible through comment(x) allows the programmer to add a comment to an object.
 Does not get printed.
 * A nonsensical coercion leads to NA
 * All NaNs are NAs but not vice versa.
 NAs also have a class.
+* You cannot use _my\_var == NA_ instead of _is.na()_ because NA is not a value that can be compare.
+So it evaluates to NA.
+Note that NA can have multiple atomic classes as well.
+This is consistent with that
+* identical checks for values and attributes.
+Both need to be equal.
+Also identical and not _==_ should be used in looping in R

 ## Reading data